QuentinRa/oneaudit/README.md

 * Support wildcard import for LinkedIn Parser
 * Add the last route for WhiteIntel
 * Clean censored passwords
-* Firstnames/Lastnames ending with ".."
-* Identify if the login is verified or not
-* Merge search results with lookup results
-* Add sleep of 5 seconds between rocket reach searches

 ## SocOSINT

 ### LinkedIn OSINT

-✍️ Get name, birthdate, and other PII.
-Additionally, can lookup for emails.
+✍️ Get name, birthdate, LinkedIn profile URL, professional and personal emails.

 You can use this module to get a list of LinkedIn profiles still working in the target company from their domain.
 This will automatically look them up.